-Jacques Audiard’s new film Rust and Bone is an absolute knockout and one of the most beautifully realised films of the year.
+Jacques Audiard’s new film RUST AND BONE about two people recovering from painful events is an absolute knockout and one of the most beautifully realised films of the year.

-In Rust and Bone, French director Jacques Audiard’s latest visceral triumph, you’ll see two of the finest acting performances of this or any year from Matthias Schoenaerts and Marion Cotillard.
-Raw, striking emotion is at the core of this adaptation of stories from Canadian writer Craig Davidson.
-And although Cotillard is the Oscar winning, more famous one of the pair, she really supports in what is Schoenaerts film as we follow his character Ali’s journey in discovering what in his life is really important to him.
-And in that process, we discover in Schoenaerts a bold new acting talent.
+Raw, striking emotion is at the core of this adaptation of stories from Canadian writer Craig Davidson and although Cotillard is the Oscar-winning, more famous one of the pair, she really supports in what is Schoenaerts film, as we follow his journey in discovering what in his life is really important to him – and in the process, we discover in him, a bold new acting talent.

 This is a movie about consequences and living with the choices you make in a split second.
 It’s also about recovery and how it’s possible to rebuild your life into something better than you ever thought it could be.
 Schoenaerts’ Ali escapes a nasty past in northern France (where his son was used a drugs mule) to the warm and hopefully welcoming Antibes to live with his sister – a quietly understated but powerful performance by Corinne Masiero.